LYSmileLion/apisix/docs/en/latest/getting-started.md

 ## Summary

-This guide walks through how you can get up and running with Apache APISIX.

-The guide is divided into these three steps:
+This article is a quick start guide for Apache APISIX.
+The Quick Start is divided into the following three steps:

-1. Installing Apache APISIX
+1. Install Apache APISIX via [Docker Compose](https://docs.docker.com/compose/).
-2. Creating a Route and binding it with an Upstream
+1. Create a route and bind it with a Upstream.
-3. Verifying the results after binding with `curl`
+1. Use `curl` command to verify that the results returned after binding are as expected.

-This document also introduces some of the advanced features and operations in Apache APISIX like authentication, prefixing a Route, using the APISIX Dashboard, and troubleshooting.
+In addition, this article provides some advanced operations on how to use Apache APISIX, including adding authentication, prefixing Route, using the APISIX Dashboard, and troubleshooting.

-The following `echo` endpoint is used as an example here.
-This endpoint will return the parameters we pass.
+We will use the following `echo` endpoint as an example, which will return the parameters we passed.

 **Request**

-The components of the request URL are shown and explained below:
+The request URL consists of these components:

 ![RequestURL](../../assets/images/requesturl.jpg)

-- Protocol: The network transport protocol. `HTTP` protocol is used for this example.
+- Protocol: the network transport protocol, `HTTP` protocol is used in our example.
-- Port: The port. `80` is used for this example.
+- Port: The port, `80` is used in our example.
-- Host: The host. `httpbin.org` is used for this example.
+- Host: The host, `httpbin.org` is used in our example.
-- Path: The path. `/get` is used for this example.
+- Path: The path, `/get` is used in our example.
-- Query Parameters: The query string.
-Two strings `foo1` and `foo2` are used for this example.
+- Query Parameters: the query string, two strings `foo1` and `foo2` are listed in our example.

-We can use the `curl` command to send the request:
+Run the following command to send the request:

 ```bash
 curl --location --request GET "http://httpbin.org/get?foo1=bar1&foo2=bar2"
 ```

 **Response**

-We receive a JSON response when we send the request:

 ```json
 {